Nuclear chain reaction: Special reactivity cases

-The delayed neutrons allow a nuclear reactor to respond several orders of magnitude more slowly than just prompt neutrons would alone.
-Without delayed neutrons, changes in reaction rates in nuclear reactors would occur at speeds that are too fast for humans to control.
+As the delayed neutron precursors (the radionuclides that decay via neutron emission) have decay constants on the order of seconds and milliseconds, the delayed neutrons born from them allow the neutron population in a system to respond to small reactivity changes several orders of magnitude more slowly than just prompt neutrons would alone, as these delayed neutrons effectively increase the mean neutron lifetime $l$.
+Without delayed neutrons, changes in reaction rates in nuclear systems would occur at speeds that are too fast for humans to control.